 Casa Colón.
 A homage to discovery

 In the middle of the 19th century, when Huelva was going through the biggest period of growth in its history it was decided to hold an extravagant celebration to mark the 4th centenary of America's discovery.
-This complex, formed of four buildings inspired and built in the British style enclose a square garden, notable for its harmony.
+This complex we can see with the audioguide, formed of four buildings inspired and built in the British style enclose a square garden, notable for its harmony.
 The “Gran Hotel Colón” was inaugurated in 1883 and between the 3rd of August and the 12th October 1892, during the “Centenary Season”, housed ministers and representatives from invited South American countries, amongst them the President of the Council of Ministers, Cánovas del Castillo.

 The Cathedral of my Neighbourhood, “La Merced”